"Greening" the spotlights in Romsey Abbey

 - The halogen spotlights consume 650 watts each.
 Equivalent LEDs would consume 170 watts.

-- Moving from halogen to LED spotlights would reduce carbon dioxide generated by the Abbey lighting by an estimated 2 tonnes per year and reduce the lighting energy costs from £6000 to £1600.
+- Moving from halogen to LED spotlights would reduce carbon dioxide generated by the Abbey lighting by an estimated 2 tonnes per year and reduce the lighting energy costs from £6,000 to £1.600 (at current prices in summer 2025)

 - The total project cost of replacing all lights plus a flexible control system is likely to be in the order of £100,000.